algorand/sandbox/README.md

 ## Sandbox Interactive Debugging with VSCode's `Remote - Container` Extension

 Here are steps you can take if you want to run an interactive debugger with an `indexer` running on the sandbox.
+Analogous instructions work for `algod` as well.

 Before starting, make sure you have VS-Code and have installed the [Remote - Containers Extension](https://code.visualstudio.com/docs/remote/containers-tutorial).